mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/13/day-267/">October 13, 2017</a></small></div>
-<p><strong>Twitter's privacy policy required it to delete data relevant to the Russia probe</strong>.
+<p><strong>Twitter's privacy policy required it to delete data relevant to the <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 Whenever a user removes a tweet, promotion, or account, Twitter is obligated to also delete that data from its servers.
 Because Russian operatives immediately erase all of their digital footprint, a substantial amount of valuable information held by Twitter has been lost.
 Twitter engineers are trying to determine what data is recoverable. (<a href="http://www.politico.com/story/2017/10/13/twitter-russia-data-deleted-investigation-243730">Politico</a>)</p>